8fold/site-joshbruce.com/content-root/public/experiences/the-self/content.md

 ## My oath

-This was originally developed when I was working with a group around 2014 or ʼ15.
+Originally developed when I was working with a group around 2014 or ʼ15.
 As I get the opportunity to interact with new playmates and have different experiences, it gets modified.
-Initially I called this list my My Scrum Master's Oath.
-Then, I was interviewing for a gig and shared it with the interviewer who exclaimed: This is great, why limit it to being a Scrum Master‽
+Initially, I called this list my My Scrum Master's Oath.
+Then, I was interviewing for a gig and shared it with the interviewer, who exclaimed: This is great.
+Why limit it to being a Scrum Master?

-I reflected on the question for a moment and decided they were right, so, here it is.
+I reflected on the question for a moment and decided they were right, so here it is.
 It's something I share with new playmates when we first start working together toward mutual benefit and improvement.

 1. I will not intentionally cause you pain (individually or collectively) without a) fair warning or b) providing an “easy out” only requiring initiative on your part.
 2. I will not ask you to do something I am not ready to do, willing to do, able to do, or am not already doing myself.
 3. Every action I perform will serve to bring the most long-term value to myself, the group, the program, and our users while satisfying the immediate needs of those I serve.
 (Not necessarily in that order.)
-4. I don’t show up for me, I show up for you; having said that, if I feel the relationship is unbalanced in that regard, I'll let you know—directly.
+4. I don’t show up for me, I show up for *us*; having said that, if I feel the relationship is unbalanced in that regard, I'll let you know—directly.
 5. I'll come to you with curiosity and compassion as opposed to judgment and contempt.
 6. I'd rather we all suffer a little than any one of us suffer a lot.
 7. I will not coerce or chase you.

-Caveat: This is something I strive to achieve with all interactions, if you feel I'm failing in some regard, please let me know so I might reflect and modify my behavior or this oath.
+Caveat: This is something I strive to achieve with all interactions.
+If you feel I'm failing in some regard, please let me know so I might reflect and modify my behavior or this oath.

 ## Motivators exercise results